-If stuffing is a hot topic at your house and you are the gluten-free cook, a gluten-free cornbread is the answer.
+If stuffing is a hot topic at your house and you are the gluten-free cook, cornbread is the answer.
 But, to the GMO-aware, having cornbread on your menu may feel like having Satan himself at your table.
 Fear not.
 Bob’s Redmill makes an organic corn flour.

 This gluten-free cornbread recipe is as basic as it is easy.
 I’ll admit, I was rather proud of myself as I pulled it from the oven, perfectly golden with deep crevices ready to soak up honey, butter, or my chili.
 It was such an excellent dinner companion, I whipped up another batch to use in stuffing.
 Happy Thanksgiving!

 - 1 cup organic corn flour

 - 1/4 cup raw honey (if preparing for stuffing, use 2 tablespoons)

 - 1/2 cup coconut milk